osrf/romi-js-core-interfaces/README.md

 ## Specifying ROS2 QoS options

 Sometimes you may wish to use different QoS options or in some cases there are topics that require different QoS options to work.
+If you are using the topics in RomiCore, the expected QoS options will be automatically set, to use a different QoS options, just pass in the options in `createPublisher` and `subscribe`.

 ## Using the underlying transport directly